itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

 ### 3.4 Optical generation rate

 This section performs a FDTD simulation to obtain the optical field profile in the structure of `"Ge"`, and then calculate the photo-induced carrier generation rate.
-The average of the optical generation rate in the light propagating direction, which is the x-direction, is then taken to obtain the profile in the yz plane to be imported to the OEDevice simulation.
+The average of the optical generation rate in the light propagating direction, which is the x-direction, is then taken to obtain the profile in the yz plane to be imported to the DDM simulation.
 The script is in the `VPD01_FDTD.py` file.

 <br/>